simoninireland/simplicial/README.rst

 Documentation
 -------------

-The `API documentation <https://pythonhosted.org/simplicial/>`_ is hosted on PythonHosted.
+The `API documentation <https://simplicial.readthedocs.io/en/latest/>`_ is hosted on ReadTheDocs.

 Author and license